This Charter is developed to:

 Based on the result of appraisal, the Nomination and Remuneration Committee would assist the Board to undertake an assessment of the training needs of each Director.

 The Board will consider for adoption a remuneration policy established by the Nomination and Remuneration Committee designed to enhance corporate and individual performance.
 The level of remuneration will be designed to attract and maintain talented and motivated Directors and employees.
-Executive director is remunerated based on the Group’s performance whilst the remuneration of the non-executive directors is determined in accordance with their experience and the level of responsibilities assumed.
+Executive Directors are remunerated based on the Group’s performance whilst the remuneration of the Non-Executive Directors are determined in accordance with their experience and the level of responsibilities assumed.

-Directors are required to take all reasonable steps to avoid actual, potential or perceived conflict of interests with the Group’s interest.
+Directors and Senior Management are required to take all reasonable steps to avoid actual, potential or perceived conflict of interests with the Group’s interest.

-Should there be actual, potential or perceived conflict of interest between an entity and a Director, or a person connected with Director such as a spouse, other family member, or a related company, the interested director shall make full disclosure in bona fide and act honestly in the best interest of the Company and shall not participate in deliberations and shall abstain himself from casting his votes in any matter arising there from.
+Should there be actual, potential or perceived conflict of interest between an entity and a Director/Senior Management, or a person connected with Director/Senior Management such as a spouse, other family member, or a related company, the interested Director/Senior Management shall make full disclosure in bona fide and act honestly in the best interest of the Company and shall not participate in deliberations and shall abstain himself from casting his votes in any matter arising there from.